kjgaulton/BIOM200/README.md

 Fall 2019

-#### Exercise - prioritize clinically-sigificant variants from a human exome
+#### Exercise - prioritize clinically-significant variants from a human exome

 #### Exercise - identify genes and pathways enriched in GWAS summary statistic data